|

 And may all your Christmases be white."

-first line and sang strongly until the very last line.
-Hallie took them by
+line and sang strongly until the very last line.
+Hallie took them by the hand

 "Merry Christmas."
 Cap and Knut echoed